stevepowell99/theorymaker4/help.md

 Theorymaker is for creating Theories of Change and similar diagrams.

-🔥💥⛔**Use another tool** if:
-- If you want a different kind of diagram, which does not simply involve multiple nodes, links and grouping boxes
-- If you want custom positions for your diagram components.
-Theorymaker is opinionated about positioning (auto layout).
-It is not freeform drag-and-drop positioning.
-- If you want fully-featured ToC software with indicators, monitoring ...

 😀😇🎖️**Theormaker is great because**:
 - it is good at laying out even complicated diagrams easily, finding good positions for nodes and links.
 - it is based on a simple text “map language” called **MapScript**.